Mrunalisalve/200244520056/DB creation.md

 7.Next choose Dev/Test.

-8. In the setting choose:
+8. In the setting choose the following:

-DB instance identifier - give name to your database
+database instance identifier - give name to your database

 Master Username :give username